C-S-V-S-Subrahmanyam/EverCare-App/README.md

 This project is licensed under the **MIT License**.

 ## 📬 Contact
-For any queries or suggestions, please contact: [Your Email] or open an issue in the repository.
+For any queries or suggestions, please contact: subrahmanyam310308@gmail.com or open an issue in the repository.